-Any individual affiliated with the College may make a report of sexual harassment to the Title IX Coordinator or the Deputy Title IX Coordinator for Students.
-Only a Complainant who is affiliated with the College may make a Formal Complaint alleging a violation of this policy.
-The College will provide resource options and respond promptly and equitably to all Formal Complaints of sexual harassment involving a CC community member.
-The College will engage in a Title IX investigation during which it is committed to maintaining fairness for all parties and balancing the needs and interests of individuals with the safety of the community.
+Any individual may make a report alleging a violation of this policy, whether or not he/she/they is affiliated with the College.
+The College will provide resource options and respond promptly and equitably to all reports of prohibited conduct involving a College community member.
+The College will engage in a review of the alleged prohibited conduct during which it is committed to maintaining fairness for all parties and balancing the needs and interests of individuals with the safety of the community.